 How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

-As a vet assistant at Ozark Dog Farm, I’ve had my fair share of bath time mishaps; trust me, I’ve learned a lot from them!
-I’ll never forget the first time I tried to bathe my playful Rumi on my own: halfway through, I was drenched, she was a sudsy whirlwind, and I realised… I was doing it all wrong.
-If you’ve ever struggled to get your dog clean without turning your bathroom into a splash zone, you’re not alone.
-Bath time isn’t just about smelling good; it’s about hygiene, skin health, and strengthening your bond.
+As a vet helper at Ozark Dog Farm, I’ve had my fair share of water mishaps.
+Trust me, they taught me a lot!
+I’ll never forget the first time I tried to bathe Rumi by myself.
+I was already soaked, and she was a whirlwind of suds.
+I knew I was doing everything wrong.
+You’re not the only one who’s had trouble getting their dog clean without turning the bathroom into a splash pad.
+A bath isn’t just for feeling good; it’s also for keeping clean, caring for your skin, and getting closer to each other.

-You’ll find all my best advice here to help you make bath time less messy, more relaxing, and even exciting for you and your four-legged friend.
+Here is all the best advice I can give you to make bath time less messy, more fun, and even less stressful for you and your furry friend.

 Why Bathing Is Important